asynts/writer/Notes/0008_too-inefficent-for-large-files.md

 -   After using `__slots__` in all places where this was possible, I was able to drastically improve the performance again:

     ```none
+    Document: 'Extremely Long'
     Rebuild      4968573793ns (     4.969s)
     Painting       14246275ns (   0.01425s)
+    ```

+-   I created a more suitable test case.
+    This is an excerpt from "A Study in Scarlet" by "A. Conan Doyle".

+    It is much shorter but long enough to provide a realistic maximum case to optimize for.
+    Here are the results:

+    ```none
+    Document: 'A Study in Scarlet'
+    Rebuild       391047729ns (     0.391s)
+    Painting       12300102ns (    0.0123s)
     ```

 -   When I used `py-spy` to create a flame graph, the following things were slow, but have already been addressed since then: